MapsPeople/docs/collections/_ios/v3/live-data/live-data-tutorial.md

 In this tutorial you will learn to work with Live Updates / real-time data in MapsIndoors.
 It is recommended that you read the [Live Data Introduction](/ios/v3/live-data) before continuing.

-We will create a view controller displaying a map that shows the some dynamic changes that are initiated from Live Data sources known by MapsIndoors.
-The test data coming as Live Updates contains data for the Occupancy Domain Type and the Position Domain Type.
+We will create a view controller displaying a map that shows some dynamic changes that are initiated from Live Data sources known by MapsIndoors.
+The test data are of the Occupancy Domain Type and the Position Domain Type.

 Create a class `LiveDataController` that inherits from `UIViewController`.